 Mr. Mathis recently had three liens filed against him for unpaid taxes as disclosed on his Form U4.
-The majority of the tax owed by Mr. Mathis resulted from the sale of a portion of his shares in Hollywood Burger Holdings, Inc., which Mr. Mathis liquidated in order to provide funds through a loan to the Company.
-Mr. Mathis has entered into payment plans with the IRS and is fully compliant with those plans.
+The majority of the tax owed by Mr. Mathis resulted from the sale of a portion of his shares in an affiliate, which Mr. Mathis liquidated in order to provide funds through a loan to the Company.
+Mr. Mathis entered into payment plans with the IRS and was fully compliant with those plans.
 Mr. Mathis has made full payment of the tax owed to New York State and no amounts are currently outstanding.